Apply for an Emergency Response Grant

 In order to submit an application for an emergency response grant, you must fulfil the following criteria:

-- Your organisation is based in an eligible country and planning to conduct the proposed activities in that country.
+- Your organisation is based in an eligible country.

 - Your organisation is led by, or working very closely with, one or more marginalised communities affected by HIV: lesbian, gay, bisexual, transgender and queer (LGBT+) people; sex workers; people living with HIV; people who use drugs.